henriquebf/ai-translation-workflow/README.md

 # AI Translation Workflow

-Automate locale translations in `JSON` format for your Github Project, in **Pull Requests**, using OpenAI.
+Automate locale translations in `i18n` format for your Github Project, inside the **Pull Requests**, using OpenAI.

 ![image](https://github.com/user-attachments/assets/880f1158-6727-43c8-a5fb-f1f69e13d4a6)